North Sea-Baltic Corridor, Mediterranean (European Transport Network)

 terminals.
 The ultimate goal is to close gaps, eliminate bottlenecks and technical barriers, as well as strengthen social, economic and territorial

-cohesion in the EU.
+cohesion in the European Union.

 European regional economic communities